LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/AdvancedFeatures/scroll-behavior-configuration.md

 ### How to configure
-Simply set the attributes for `conversationScrollConfiguration` in the lpconfig class.
-Please follow the instructions of each attributes below.
+Simply set the attributes for `conversationScrollConfiguration` in the `lpconfig` class.
+Please follow the instructions for each attributes below.

 #### Scroll Options